6 Mistakes You Must Avoid before Creating an Ecommerce Website

-Having an ecommerce site is a big commitment, conducting a successful ecommerce site is an even bigger one.
+Having an e-commerce site is a big commitment, conducting a successful e-commerce site is an even bigger one.
 But it doesn’t have to be overwhelming.
-Here are some key mistakes often made to keep in mind when planning and building your online ecommerce shop at will aid in your future success.
+Here are some key mistakes often made to keep in mind when planning and building your online e-commerce shop at will aid in your future success.

-why should your customers buy from you rather than your competition?
+Why should your customers buy from you rather than your competitor?
 Clearly show what sets you apart from the crowd and gives you the advantage over the competition.
 Use images to delineate your products from the competitors.

-You don’t need 100 pages detailing the next 5 years of your business’ trajectory, but you do need to have an outline of your business.
+You don’t need 100 pages detailing the next 5 years of your business trajectory, but you do need to have an outline of your business.
 Think about your target customer, the market you’re selling to and what you’re selling.
 Know what your customer’s problem is and pinpoint how you can solve it better than anyone else.

 Social media is another indispensable tool for driving sales and marketing to customers and cannot be left out of a marketing strategy.
 In order to market to your target audience, you need to know where your traffic is coming from and what is creating the most traction, so your marketing strategy should also include the use of an analytics program and some SEO integration.
 PPC is also a great option for businesses who want to value for money when advertising online.

 If your software isn’t easy enough for you to use to make small changes to your site, update your stock levels and product availability or change names, then it won’t work out in the long run.
 You need to establish what kind of functionality you need so you can determine the right solution for you.

 In another study, researchers found that the experience of touching a product greatly affected a customer’s decision to buy it.
-Customers want to know what your product is like so they need to see details and colours and textures, if they can’t actually touch your product, the next best thing is to get them to imagine doing so.
+Customers want to know what your product is like so they need to see details and colours and textures if they can’t actually touch your product, the next best thing is to get them to imagine doing so.
 Better photos will guarantee higher interest and increase the likelihood of a sale.

 Your site’s design might be dated, slow, not mobile responsive or even look untrustworthy.
-Design should be a big consideration when creating an ecommerce site and a good design can trigger sales and influence your customers.
+Design should be a big consideration when creating an eCommerce site and a good design can trigger sales and influence your customers.
 Having an up-to-date mobile site will encourage customers to purchase from you, whether they are looking at your site on a desktop, laptop, tablet or phone.

 Keeping these points in mind will help you avoid some of the most common pitfalls when starting an online store.
 The most important thing to remember is that at the other end of the computer there is still a real person, and good customer service is still the most important factor in getting your business to thrive.